whale2/iow-hadoop-streaming/README.md

 Known limitations: arrays of non-primitive types not supported yet.
 When using in text* formats, arrays are still JSON-encoded.
+When converting to json, these formats will wrap NaN/Inf into quotes, otherwise json is invalid to many parsers.
+When converting from json, at least Avro output formats will try to squeeze "NaN" into float and double fields as real NaN/Inf.
+Issue with reading avro was fixed in avro-1.7.7 (https://issues.apache.org/jira/browse/AVRO-1454), but not the issue with writing, as far as I understand.

-Usage examples (assuming iow-hadoop-streaming-1.0.jar is present in HADOOP_CLASSPATH):
+Usage examples (assuming iow-hadoop-streaming-1.0.jar is present in HADOOP_CLASSPATH, otherwise include with -libjars):

 Reading Avro file: